yuvalmGS/gigaspaces-wiki-jekyll/xap97/deploying-onto-the-service-grid.markdown

 weight: 100
 ---

-{% compositionsetup %}
-{% summary page|70 %}Explains how to deploy your processing unit onto the GigaSpaces [Service Grid](./the-runtime-environment.html) to get automated SLA management and self-healing capabilities{% endsummary %}
+{% summary%}Explains how to deploy your processing unit onto the GigaSpaces [Service Grid](./the-runtime-environment.html) to get automated SLA management and self-healing capabilities{% endsummary %}

 # Overview